 304.02 Vehicle Maintenance- Programs shall be in place to provide comprehensive vehicle maintenance.

-304.02.01 Preventative Maintenance
+304.02.01 Daily Vehicle Inspection

-The agency shall have a preventive maintenance program for all vehicles.
-At a minimum, this program shall include:
+The agency shall have a process for daily vehicle maintenance inspections for all in-service/active use vehicles.
+At a minimum, this program shall include a visual inspection of: